 Figure 4.
 Envelopes between PST and SCT barrel/forward.
 All flanges, ribs, heaters, EMI shielding, etc., must reside within the 242 mm radial envelope.
 The barrel mounts, however, protrude through the envelope to attach to the SCT interlink through the inner SCT thermal barrier.
 The detailed interface of the mounts to the SCT interlinks is described in the interface section.

-The axial envelope of the PST end plugs is provisionally set to \pm -3300 mm.
+The axial envelope of the PST end plugs is provisionally set to +/-3300 mm.
 The final axial position of the two end plugs is driven by the service layout in PP1 area, which is still at a conceptual stage.

-5 Interfaces

-The critical dimensional interfaces, thermal interfaces and electrical interfaces are covered in this section.

-5.1 Pixel Detector

-The pixel detector is supported by mounts that are attached to the barrel flange of the PST.
+5 Interfaces The critical dimensional interfaces, thermal interfaces and electrical interfaces are covered in this section.
+5.1 Pixel Detector The pixel detector is supported by mounts that are attached to the barrel flange of the PST.
 The mount fixation scheme is shown in Figure 5.
 The pixel detector will be fixed in the z-direction on the C-side of the ID (the installation direction side), but allowed to float on the A-side.
 It will not be constrained in the x-direction (across the barrel).
-After delivery of the pixel detector to the barrel PST on the installation rails, the detector will be transferred to the pixel detector supports, which are integrated into the PST barrel flanges.

-These mounts are electrically isolated from the PST.

-The interface between the pixel detector and the PST is controlled by an integrated 3D model of the pixel outer frame, mounts and PST.
-This model is not yet complete
+After delivery of the pixel detector to the barrel PST on the installation rails, the detector will be transferred by rollers to the pixel detector supports (which are integrated into the PST barrel flanges).
+These mounts are electrically isolated from the pixel detector.
+The interface between the pixel detector and the PST is controlled by an integrated 3D model of the pixel outer frame, mounts and PST: all this parts are under the responsibility of LBNL.
+Page: 7 of 16 ATL-IP-ES-0019 Rev. No.: 2

 Figure 5.
 Pixel detector fixation scheme within the PST.

-5.2 SCT Barrel

-The PST is supported by the barrel SCT interlink structure by interface blocks.
-One of the two supports on the C-side of the detector is fixed in all directions and thus it gives the fixed reference point of the pixel detector relative to the SCT barrel.
-The other support on the C-side and the two supportss on the A-side are comprised of one-dimensional flexures that allow z-motion in order to absorb a CTE mismatche between the PST and SCT barrel (although this is predicted to be very small).

-The interface and envelopes of PST to SCT barrel mounts are shown in Figures 6 and 7.

-Figure 8 illustrates a concept for the z flexure.
+5.2 SCT Barrel The PST is supported by the barrel SCT interlink structure by interface blocks.
+One of the two blocks on the C-side of the detector has infinite stiffness in all directions and thus it gives the fixed reference point of the pixel detector relative to the SCT barrel.
+The other block on the C-side and the two blocks on the A-side are comprised of one-dimensional flexures that provides z-flexation in order to absorb misalignment and CTE mismatches between the PST and SCT barrel (though these are predicted to be very small).
+The interface and envelopes of PST to SCT barrel mounts are shown in figure 6 and 7.
+Figure 8 illustrates a concepts of the z flexure.

-The PST/flanges are electrically isolated from the SCT barrel interlink structure.
+The PST/flanges are electrically isolated from the SCT barrel interlink structure using a similar techniques applied to the pixel/PST interface.